StackStorm/st2contrib/README.md

 Name | Description
 ---- | -----------
-NewRelicAppSensor | Sensor which watches for alerts from NewRelic.
+NewRelicHookSensor | Sensor which watches for alerts from NewRelic.

 #### Actions